 - Poor Parenting Skills.
 Poor parenting skills come in many forms.
 Examples include behaviors that keep the child from developing independence, responsibility, or maturity, elevation by the custodial parent of their own happiness over that of their child, and improper or no supervision of the child, and mental or physical abuse of the child.

-Can the Court Change Custody If a Parent Moves to Another State?
+Can a South Carolina Judge Change Custody If a Parent Moves to Another State?